-Today’s blog will reveal the strategies from a 99th percentile scorer that will help you identify CARS question types, teach you how to actively read the passages, and outline a step-by-step strategy for choosing the correct answers.
+Let me reveal my MCAT CARS strategy that helped me get into 6 medical schools!
+Today’s blog will reveal the strategies that will help you identify CARS question types, teach you how to actively read the passages, and outline a step-by-step strategy for choosing the correct answers.
 Finally, you will get to read a sample CARS passage, questions, and expert answers.
-These are the same strategies we teach our own students in our much sought-after unlimited MCAT prep program.
-Sit back and take lots of notes.
-Let's dive in!
+These are the same strategies I teach my own students in BeMo's much sought-after unlimited MCAT prep program.

 The MCAT Critical Analysis and Reasoning Skills (CARS) section tests your ability to reason and make sense of complex written passages.
 As a future physician, you must be able to comprehend large volumes of difficult clinical information and develop effective treatment plans while explaining the reasoning behind your decisions to others.
 The CARS section of the MCAT helps medical schools evaluate your potential to do this successfully.